-Brief by Amici Curiae The Immigrant Legal Resource Center; The Florence Immigrant and Refugee Rights Project; The Immigration Law Clinic, Rogers College of Law; Washington Legal Defender Association; and the National Immigration Project of the National Lawyers' Guild in Support of Petitioner, Fernandez-Ruiz v.
-Gonzales, 466 F.3d 1121 (9th Cir.
+Brief by Amici Curiae the Immigrant Legal Resource Center; the Florence Immigrant and Refugee Rights Project; the Immigration Law Clinic, Rogers College of Law; Washington Legal Defender Association; and the National Immigration Project of the National Lawyers' Guild in Support of Petitioner, Fernandez-Ruiz V. Gonzales, 466 F.3d 1121 (9th Cir.
 2006) (28 Feb.
 2006)

 Date Written: February 28, 2006